In-person classes are currently held at Combat Fitness MMA in Winooski, VT

 - Ranging/timing, figuring out how you strike and not get hit using multiple weapons with multiple reach lengths…

-When first starting out, more often than not, you’re going to want to use the most amount of protection until you become more acclimated to contact and obtain more pain tolerance.
+When first starting out, more often than not, you’re going to want to use the most amount of protection until you become more acclimated to contact.
 Here is the recommended gear list for the novice practitioner:

 - Fencing Mask